kubaroth/pdf/README.md

 # Pdf Text Extractor

-A Tool to extract text string from PDF streams.
+A Tool to extract text strings from PDF streams.

 ## Building